josipbernat/JBInputTableView/README.md

 ### Installation with CocoaPods

-[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like JBMessage in your projects.
+[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like JBInputTableView in your projects.

 #### Podfile